wyattjee/dotfiles/README.md

 # dotfiles

-This is a repository including my dotfiles on my archlinux.
+This is a repository including my dotfiles on my macbook pro.

 ---

 Wyatt Jee

-2016.9.30, Zhejiang
+2020.3.2, Zhejiang